Early access — cascade metrics are real (derived from canonical token telemetry); the operator field is a curated seed. Learn more about the data

 What velocity measures

-Velocity measures your throughput — how much output you produce per unit of time invested.
-It is the AI-coding analog of lines-of-code-per-hour, but measured in output tokens rather than lines.
+Velocity measures your output efficiency — how much output you produce per token of fresh input.
+It is the AI-coding analog of code-to-comment ratio, but measured in output tokens versus input tokens.
 Unlike lines of code, output tokens are a direct measure of the model’s productive work, not your typing speed.

-Velocity is influenced by several factors: how quickly you compose prompts (your input velocity), how long the model takes to respond (inference latency), how much output you request per turn (prompt design), and how much time you spend reviewing or editing between turns (your review loop).
+Velocity is influenced by several factors: how specific your prompts are (targeted input produces more output per token), how much output you request per turn (prompt design), how much context you can reuse from cache (which reduces the input you need to provide), and the complexity of the task.
 Improving any of these increases velocity — but not all improvements are equal.

 Why velocity is a secondary metric

 The fundamental insight: high velocity without yield is fast waste.
-An operator who generates 10,000 output tokens per hour but sends 50,000 fresh input tokens with no cache reuse has high velocity but low yield.
-They are burning tokens quickly — efficient at producing volume, inefficient at producing value.
+An operator who generates 10,000 output tokens from 50,000 fresh input tokens with no cache reuse has high velocity but low yield.
+They are burning input efficiently — good output ratio, but no context compounding.

 This is why SigRank treats velocity as secondary.
 Yield is the headline because it measures the architecture of the cascade — whether signal is compounding.
-Velocity measures the speed of the cascade — how fast tokens flow.
-Speed without architecture is noise.
-Architecture without speed is still signal (just slower signal).
-The priority is architecture first, speed second.
+Velocity measures the output ratio of the cascade — how much output you get per input.
+Output without compounding is noise.
+Architecture without output is still signal (just less of it).
+The priority is architecture first, output ratio second.

 Consider two operators.
-Operator A produces 3,000 tokens/hour with a yield of 50 (efficient cascade, moderate speed).
-Operator B produces 8,000 tokens/hour with a yield of 2 (fast cascade, wasteful).
+Operator A has a velocity of 0.3 with a yield of 50 (efficient cascade, moderate output ratio).
+Operator B has a velocity of 0.8 with a yield of 2 (high output ratio, wasteful cascade).
 Operator A is the better AI coder — their output compounds.
-Operator B is generating more volume but burning context to do it.
+Operator B is generating more output per input but burning context to do it.
 Velocity alone would rank B higher; yield correctly ranks A higher.

 How velocity interacts with yield

 Velocity and yield measure orthogonal dimensions.
 Yield measures cascade efficiency (output × cache reuse / input²).
-Velocity measures production rate (output / time).
+Velocity measures output efficiency (output / input).
 They share the output term but diverge everywhere else.

 High yield, low velocity